Kalesa: History

 In 1939, the government proposed measures in a series of public hearings to abolish the kalesas to solve the worsening traffic problems they caused.
-The strongest proposal to emerge was the immediate buyout of the cocheros, with the possibility of retraining them as automobile drivers.
-This was met with mass protests from the cochero unions which led to the abandonment of these proposals.
+The strongest proposal to emerge was the immediate buyout of the kalesa drivers, with the possibility of retraining them as automobile drivers.
+This was met with mass protests from the kalesa driver unions which led to the abandonment of these proposals.
 However, an increasing number of other measures were taken, including a ban on the creation of new kalesa terminals and bans on kalesas from entering certain busy streets or parking near markets.

-During World War II, from 1941 to 1945, kalesas survived and provided much-needed services during the Japanese occupation of the Philippines.
+During World War II, from 1941 to 1945, kalesas continued to provide much-needed services during the Japanese occupation of the Philippines.
 They were also still in use in the postwar years, but they were already in decline and had lost their previous political clout.
-More restrictions to road access by kalesas were introduced by the 1960s, restricting them to side roads.
+More restrictions were introduced in the 1960s, such as limiting them to side roads.
 A few kalesas survived up until the late 1980s before becoming effectively nonviable as a form of public transport in Metro Manila.
-There were a few kalesas still in use as short-haul public transport around Binondo, Manila, in the 1990s to the 2000s; but they too were replaced by the 2010s with pedicabs, kuliligs, tricycles, and electric tricycles (electric rickshaw and mobility scooters).
+There were a few kalesas still in use as short-haul public transport around Binondo, Manila, in the 1990s to the 2000s; but they too were replaced by the 2010s with pedicabs, kuliligs, motorized tricycles, and electric tricycles (electric rickshaw and mobility scooters).

+Modern usage

+In addition to wearing typical horse harness equipment such as blinkers (tapaojo), this kalesa horse is fitted with a shadow roll and homemade visor, effectively blindfolding it.

 The kalesa in modern times are largely only used as tourist attractions.
 Tourist kalesas are common in historical colonial-era sites in the Philippines, such as in San Fernando, Vigan and Laoag.
 Kalesas can also be found in Intramuros, where they cater to tourists and Binondo in Manila, as well as in Iligan, where decorated kalesas can be taken for a ride along a specific street.

 Kalesas still being used as public transport survive in only a few areas of the Philippines.
 In Cebu, karitela-type kalesas, locally known as tartanillas, are still in operation, though they are gradually fading out.
 Kalesas are also still common as public transport in Cagayan, especially in Tuao, Tuguegarao, and other municipalities of the province.

-Legacy
+An annual "Kalesa Parade" is held during the Binatbatan Festival of the Arts of Vigan.
+In Tuguegarao, a "Kalesa Spectacle" is included in the annual Pavvurulan Afi Festival.
+An annual kalesa festival known as "Kalesa, Kabayu, Kalaseru" is also celebrated in Cabagan, Isabela.

+Cultural influence

 Two modern motorized public transport vehicles in the Philippines are named after the kalesa: the jeepney, which was originally known as the "auto calesa" (or "AC" for short) from the 1910s to the 1940s; and the motorela of Northern Mindanao, a portmanteau of "motorized" and "carretela".

-The colorful decorations of the kalesa was also inherited by the post-World War II jeepney.
-The horse hood ornament of most jeepneys is also a tribute to its kalesa predecessor.
+Post-World War II jeepneys borrowed their colorful decorative style from the kalesa, and the horse hood ornament of most jeepneys is a tribute to its kalesa predecessor.